Torque those bolts! - The importance of torquing base bolts - Case study

 + A balancing weight was calculated and reduced the critical speed vibration to around 22 mm/s and full speed RPM vibrations to 7 mm/s.

 + Bump Test result was carried out in different zones to study the natural frequencies.
+The bump test was done using a mallet at a modally tuned hammer was not available readily.

 The hold-down bolts?